 - Take any necessary action, in conjunction with the Environmental Quality Board and other regulatory agencies, to regularly evaluate, oversee, and ensure that every certified electric power company complies with Federal and Commonwealth environmental regulations, and with any applicable Federal law.

-- Regulate the wheeling mechanism in the Commonwealth of Puerto Rico in accordance with the applicable laws; review and approve minimum technical requirements (MTRs), additional technical requirements (ATRs), and any other type of requirement established by PREPA for the interconnection of distributed generators to the electric power grid, and oversee compliance therewith.
+- Regulate the wheeling mechanism in the Government of Puerto Rico in accordance with the applicable laws; review and approve minimum technical requirements (MTRs), additional technical requirements (ATRs), and any other type of requirement established by PREPA for the interconnection of distributed generators to the electric power grid, and oversee compliance therewith.

 - Establish reliability standards for the electric power grid of Puerto Rico in accordance with the parameters recognized by governmental and nongovernmental organizations specialized in electric power service, and oversee compliance therewith.